ibm-cloud-architecture/refarch-eda/docs/design-patterns/cqrs.md

 ### The consistency challenge

-As introduced in previous section there is potentially a problem of data consistency: the command part saves the data into the database and is not able to send the event to the topic, then consumers do not see the new or updated data.
+As introduced in previous section there is potentially a problem of data inconsistency: the command part saves the data into the database and is not able to send the event to the topic, then consumers do not see the new or updated data.
-With traditional Java service, using JPA and JMS, the save and send operations can be part of the same transaction and both succeed or both failed.
+With traditional Java service, using JPA and JMS, the save and send operations can be part of the same XA transaction and both succeed or both failed.
 With event sourcing pattern, the source of trust is the event source.
 It acts as a version control system.
 So the service should start by creating the event (1) and then persists the data into the database, it uses a topic consumer, get the payload from the event (2) and uses this data to save in its local datasource (3).
 It derives state solely from the events.
 If it fails to save, it can persist the event to an error log (4) and then it will be possible to trigger the replay, via an admin API and Command Line Interface (5,6), by searching in the topic using this order id to replay the save operation.
 Here is a diagram to illustrate that process:

 ![](./images/cqrs-es-error-handling.png)

-This implementation brings a problem on the `createOrder(order): order` operation, as the returned order was supposed to have the order id as unique key, so most likely, a key created by the database...
+This implementation brings a problem on the `createOrder(order): string` operation, as the returned order was supposed to have the order id as unique key, so most likely, a key created by the database...
 To avoid this we can generate the key by code and enforce this key in the database if the underlying technology supports it.

 It is important to clearly study the Kafka consumer API and the different parameters on how to support the read offset.
 We are addressing those implementation best practices in [our consumer note.](../kafka/consumers.md)